Proposal to Upgrade the Walk Signs in San Francisco, CA

 This is a more subtle, but additionally valid issue, which is that what is demonstrated by the icon is marginally physiologically functional gait.
 Subliminally reinforcing this pattern of gait can insinuate a subtle but incessant negative influence on one’s perceptions of “normal” body structure dynamics, exerting negative pressure on health and well-being at the community level.
 Changing this icon to an example of healthier gait may well have significant preventative health benefits.

-If the icons are replaced when the traffic system at an intersection is upgraded, substituting these icons with a more physiologically appropriate one as illustrated in the UK and German pictures below would logically exert a positive influence on our common well-being at minimal or no additional cost.
+If the icons are replaced when the traffic system at an intersection is upgraded, substituting these icons with a more physiologically appropriate one as illustrated in the UK, German and Turkish pictures below would logically exert a positive influence on our common well-being at minimal or no additional cost.
 It is an ambition of this writer to present to the SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY (SFMTA) a proposal to replace the “WALK” signage in San Francisco for a more “gait appropriate” version.
 However, it is something of a conundrum for him as to how to proceed.
 Assistance with this issue is greatly appreciated.
 There are no studies this writer is aware of on this subject that would bolster this position, but there are also (probably) minimal costs associated with the decision to change this over time.

 You can contact me by email if you have thoughts on this subject: